The Lecturers Committee advises the FAUW Board on matters pertaining to the working conditions of lecturers.

 - Providing feedback on issues and initiatives in meetings and via email as they arise.

 Members typically join for a renewable 2-year term.
 Calls for new members are posted each spring.
-The 2018 application period closed May 30.
 You must be a voting member of FAUW to join the committee.